 My Story

 I’ve been obsessed with food since I was tall enough to see the top of the stove.
-Back then, that meant hovering over my mom’s hands while she folded varenyky and fried katlety.
+Back then, that meant hovering over my mom’s hands while she folded varenyky.
 When I was 9, my family and I immigrated from Odessa, Ukraine to Brooklyn, NY.
 Soon after, I met my new best friends: Rachael, Giada, and Ina.

 It wasn’t long til I started pretending to host a cooking show of my own.
-My “recipes” included such classics as Goya Rice with Chopped Chicken Nuggets.
+My “recipes” included such classics as Goya Rice with Chopped Chicken Nuggets and Orange Cream Sauce Spaghetti.
 (God bless my family for dutifully eating my experiments night after night.)
-In high school, I’d spend my days dreaming about the elaborate snacks I’d make when I got home… which explains the solid B average I had in those days.
+In high school, I’d spend my days dreaming about the elaborate snacks I’d make when I got home.

-Naturally, I’d hoped to attend culinary school, but my parents weren’t so keen.
-In typical immigrant fashion, they wanted me to do something practical.
-So while in college – the year 2009 – I started a blog to document my cooking escapades.
+Naturally, I’d hoped to attend culinary school, but in typical immigrant fashion, my parents wanted me to get a more traditional degree.
+So while in college, I started a blog to document my cooking projects.
 (Spoiler alert: I never stopped!)

 I did eventually end up at cooking school (Natural Gourmet Institute, the renowned NYC plant-based culinary school) – but as a Marketing Manager, not a student.
-By this time, my interest in the connection between food and health was already piqued, and the job ended up changing the course of my life.
+By this time, my interest in the connection between food and health had already piqued, and the job ended up changing my life.

 Working alongside NGI’s chefs and nutritionists showed me how exciting cooking with plants can be.
-So in 2017, I went off on my own to pursue plant-based recipe development full-time.
+So in 2017, having completed their “Writing for Food Media” program, I went off on my own to pursue plant-based recipe development full-time.

 I created The New Baguette to be a resource for others like me.
-When I first decided to transition my diet from melted-cheese-on-everything to primarily plant-based, I had no idea what I was doing.
-Like a lot of people at the start of this journey, I assumed all I could eat were salads, smoothies, and quinoa (so boring, so not sustainable).
+When I first decided to transition my diet from melted-cheese-on-everything to primarily plant-based, I assumed all I could eat were salads, smoothies, and quinoa (so boring, so not sustainable).

-As I experimented with new ingredients and techniques, I created recipes and kitchen routines that worked for me.
+As I experimented with new techniques, I created recipes and routines that worked for me.
 My goal with TNB is to share what I’ve learned to make your kitchen life healthier and happier, too.

 Street Cred